BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 A special note has to be made about the Ponza version that posted a result at **Lobstercon**.

-That list is basically G/W, but post-board it splashes blue for **Meddling Mage** and red for **Pyroclasm**.
+That list is basically GW, but post-board it splashes blue for **Meddling Mage** and red for **Pyroclasm**.
 From your point of view, this makes the matchup even harder to read.

 It isn't fully clear how the opponent should sideboard against hFEB, because they have many potentially strong cards but not all of them fit perfectly together.
 For example, **Meddling Mage** and **Pyroclasm** aren't cards you always want to see in the same hand.
 That said, the combination can still be effective: Pyroclasm clears the board, and then Mage can shut off a line by naming a key combo piece.

 It's possible that the opponent cuts some **Sylvan Library** to make room for Meddling Mage or other interaction.
-In any case, this version can be even harder than the traditional G/W variants, because it adds another axis of hate.
+In any case, this version can be even harder than the traditional GW variants, because it adds another axis of hate.

 Against Meddling Mage you have to consider bringing in removal like: